hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 #SBATCH -e bwa_alignment_normal_%j.err
 ```

-Our wrapper script that will hold some variables for us.
+We will be creating a wrapper script at the end that launches all of our automated scripts.
+Our wrapper script will hold some variables for us so we don't need them all within this script anymore.
 Delete the following variable lines:

 ```
+# REMOVE THESE LINES
 REFERENCE_SEQUENCE_NAME=`basename $REFERENCE_SEQUENCE _genomic.fa`
 SAMPLE_NAME=`basename $LEFT_READS _1.fq.gz`
 ```

-And we will also need to change the variables:
+Next we will also need to change the variables from:

 ```
 REFERENCE_SEQUENCE=/n/groups/hbctraining/variant_calling/reference/GRCh38.p7_genomic.fa